Beyond the Big Five

 5. rhino beetle.

-Few things compare to the excitement of a walking safari with professional guides, getting truly immersed in the landscape and close to the ground where most of the Small Five reside.
+The best way to see the smaller creatures including the Little Five is to go out on a walking safari with a professional guide.
+This gets you truly immersed in the landscape and close to the ground where these creatures reside.

 We encourage you to really enjoy a walking safari.
 Stop and listen to your guide, bend down and watch where he is pointing because it may just be a sand pit where the ant lions reside.
 A blade of grass tickling the hole catalyses the ant lion attack!
 These clever little creatures had gone unnoticed for years until I visited Tanzania in 2010.
 I have a new found appreciation and respect for the ant lion and on walking safaris, enjoy watching every step hoping to identify the tiny sand pit for myself, knowing what lies beneath.